cchayden/xframes/README.rst

 Running in a Virtual Environment
 --------------------------------

-XFrames alwo works well in a virtual environment.
+XFrames works well in a virtual environment.

 Create a virtual environment::